onury/grunt-jasmine-nodejs/README.md

     Specifies whether to filter out lines with jasmine-core path from stacks.

     + **verbose** — Type: `Boolean` Default: `true`
-    Specifies whether to the reporter output should be verbose.
+    Specifies whether the reporter output should be verbose.

 - **reporters.junit**
     JUnit XML Reporter that outputs test results to a file in JUnit XML Report format.
 The default option values are set to create as few .xml files as possible.
 It is possible to save a single XML file, or an XML file for each top-level `describe`, or an XML file for each `describe` regardless of nesting.